-Funds are set aside up to a maximum of \$1,000,000 to stabilize the Foundation's finances by providing a cushion against unexpected events, losses of revenue, and large unbudgeted expenses.
+In 2020, the Board of Directors approved to increase the operating reserve fund, within the General Fund, from \$1,000,000 to \$2,000,000.
+The operating reserve is set aside to stabilize the Foundation's finances by providing a cushion against unexpected events, losses of revenue, and large unbudgeted expenses.
 Fund balances and their adequacy will be reviewed on an annual basis.
 This internally restricted amount is not available for other purposes without approval by the Board of Directors.

-(b) Revenue Recognition:
+(c) Revenue Recognition: